top of page

 EVENT PHOTOGRAPHY

 The event is very lucky to have secured the services of Leo Francis as official event photographer.
-He has worked on several of Rat Race’s international events before, meaning not only is he an excellent photographer but he also really ‘gets’ these types of events.
+Leo has worked on lots of Rat Race events before, including Croatia.
+This means not only is he an excellent photographer in his own right but that he really ‘gets’ these types of events.

-For this challenge, we are doing photography a little different than run-of-the-mill standard event photography, but an entirely standard approach for us and it’s tried and tested – to 1000s of customers’ satisfaction.
-Instead of Leo shooting and you then you select a number of photos post-event from a fairly unwieldy and piecemeal selection (leading to a lot of wastage in the shots and hours spent spreading the editing thinly across ‘anything and everything)’ we want the service to be as personal as possible.
+For this challenge, we are doing photography a little differently than to run-of-the-mill standard event photography, but it’s an entirely standard approach for us and it’s tried and tested – to 100s of customers’ satisfaction.
+Instead of Leo shooting the event and you then you selecting a number of photos post-event from a fairly unwieldy and piecemeal selection (leading to a lot of wastage in the shots and hours spent spreading the editing thinly across ‘anything and everything’) we want the service to be as personal as possible.
 We think that something this epic deserves that.

 Leo will therefore be offering a one-price, advance purchase arrangement.
-He will shoot you in action and provide an amazingly varied series of shots of you out there doing your stuff; plus, a selection of general event photos, provided as a digital album.
-He will also include individual portrait shots of yourself, working with him directly to create some special shots.
+He will shoot you in action and provide an amazingly varied series of shots of you out there doing your stuff, plus a selection of general event photos, provided as a digital album.

 1.)
 For ALL pre-event email correspondence prior to departure: